valandil/uss64/README.md

 you have installed the toolchain in `/opt/n64-dev`.
 Sorry about that, I'll fix this later.

-To compile the practice hack, simply run `bash compile.sh`.
-Then, to patch the ROM, `cd` to the `patch` directory and run `gru make-rom.lua <your-sm64-rom-here>`.
+To compile the practice hack, simply run `bash patch.sh` in the `patch` subdirectory.

 ## Thanks

 Thanks to [@kdjmonaghan](https://github.com/kdjmonaghan) for getting me started, [@queueRAM](https://github.com/queueRAM) and for the general help and their immensely useful tools, and of course [@glankk](https://github.com/glankk) for making gz in the first place.